jlguenego/syntax-analysis/README.md

     - Convert left recursion to right recursion.
     - Left factoring

-- **LLk**: This one do not use anymore DFS but a k predictive algorithm, exactly as described in the Aho Ullman book (see [Theory](#theory)).
-It really parse real LLk grammar (ie not only the strong LLk grammar), k can be any integer ≥ 1.
+- **LLk**: This one do not use anymore search tree algorithm with possible backtracking but a k predictive algorithm, exactly as described in the Aho Ullman book (see [Theory](#theory)).
+It parses real LLk grammars (ie not only the strong LLk grammar), k can be any integer ≥ 1.

 ## Bottom up algorithm